Nicole Morrison (right) guards Queen's Emily Hazlett at the 2017 OUA Women's Basketball All-Star Game on Saturday (Photo Credit: Michael P. Hall)

 Linnaea Harper of the McMaster Marauders was named Player of the Game, having led all scorers at halftime and for the entire match.

-Team McAleenan finished with five players in double figures – Harper had a game high 21 points, while Western's Puklicz had 18, Ryerson's Paska and Ring had 18 and 16 respectively, while Laurier's Nicole Morrison had 10 points.
+Team McAleenan finished with five players in double figures – Harper had a game high 21 points, while Western's Puklicz had 18, Ryerson's Paska and Ring had 18 and 16 respectively, while Laurier's NICOLE MORRISON

 21 – Points scored by Linnaea Harper in her Player of the Game-winning performance